 Merry Christmas from Italy!

-[Photo by Good News Productions International on FreeBibleImages.org, education & ministry use only, CC BY NC ND.]
+[Photo of Mary and Joseph by Edge Group – Lion Hudson on FreeBibleImages.org, education & ministry use only, CC BY NC ND.]